Board of Zoning Appeals

 - Council Chambers

-Channel 15, the Morgantown Government Access Channel, broadcasts the Board of Zoning Appeals "LIVE" and replayed throughout the following schedule:
+Channel 15, the Morgantown Government Access Channel, broadcasts the Board of Zoning Appeals "LIVE" and replays the broadcast throughout the week following the meeting.

 This, and other recorded meetings, can be viewed live online and in the online archive: